What does an Addiction Counselor in Nebraska do? What is Their Job Role?

 As part of their training, PLADC candidates must complete at least 300 hours of practice experience under the supervision of a licensed counselor.
 This must include a minimum of ten hours in each of the 12 areas of function outlined by the state’s DHHS.
 Upon completing their 300 work hours and passing a standard criminal background check, candidates may be eligible to apply for a provisional license.

 In this part of the process, candidates will be supervised by a LADC or psychologist with training in addiction counseling.
-They will take on a caseload of clients for whom they will perform the duties of an LADC, which must include:
+They will take on case planning and management of clients for whom they will perform the duties of an LADC, which must include:

 - Consulting with other professionals